Why Build a Pole Barn?

 - Fast construction times reduce labor costs.

-- Pole barns hold their value just like other forms of construction.
+- Wooden pole barns hold their value just like other forms of construction.

 We do not sell pole barn kits.
 Smaller, more basic structures such as chicken coops, garden sheds or run-in sheds translate easily into kit form.
 Larger structures require heavy equipment and a more complex set of directions to build which is why garage, arena, horse barn and pole barn kits are not available through Horizon Structures.